kudujs/kudu/jsbuild/README.dist.md

 Welcome
 -------

-This is the distribution for Kudu.
+This is the distribution for Kudu, a Javascript framework based on Ractive and AMD modules.

 Unzip the contents to a folder.
 Contained in this distribution is the Kudu framework and examples, under the _kudu_ and _examples_ folders.